 The English Department sponsors poetry readings, dramatic readings, short story readings, speakers and conferences.
 The speech/drama unit of the English Department provides at least two student-staged productions a year.
 The English Department also supports the Writing Center where non-judgmental, one-on-one tutorial assistance is available.
 The tutors are trained students overseen by the Director of the Writing Center.

 Visual and Performing Arts Department

-The Music Program provides many musical performances by the Tougaloo College Concert Choir and Tougaloo College Instumental Ensemble as well as Opera Workshop and other small group ensembles.
+The Music Program provides many musical performances by the Tougaloo College Concert Choir and Tougaloo College Instrumental Ensemble as well as Opera Workshop and other small group ensembles.

 Tougaloo Art Colony

 We are here to help you!
-Feel free to call, email, visit, or write the Division of Humanities:
+Feel free to call, email, visit, or write the School of Humanities:

 500 West County Line Road